What Is A Short Position?

 #1 – Margin Requirements

 Short selling typically requires a margin account.
 In order to execute the trade, you have to maintain enough money and margin to buy back the shares that you shorted.
 For example, 150% of the envisaged transaction.

 #2 – Hedging Instruments

-As we mentioned earlier the potential loss from a short sell transaction is infinite.
+As we mentioned earlier, the potential loss from a short sell transaction is infinite.
 So, generally, the investor hedges his position to minimize the loss.
-I.e., while shorting a stock you can purchase a stop loss by keeping a margin above the price at which you shorted, so higher the difference between the stop loss price and shorted price greater the loss the investor would be born.
+I.e., while shorting a stock, you can purchase a stop loss by keeping a margin above the price at which you shorted, so the higher the difference between the stop loss price and shorted price greater the loss the investor would be born.